john-itcsolutions/cheirrs/README.md

              on the Host (acting as an Edge server)

-Also, in worker-0 (`juju ssh machine-number-worker-0`),
+Also, in elastos-x (`microk8s kubectl exec -it elastos<x> -- bash`),

 `sudo snap install node-red-industrial`

-     and go to your own host's LAN address, on a new tab in the browser, with port `1891`,
+	You can visit (on the Host) `localhost:1891`

-     then, in worker-0,
+     and go to 0.0.0.0, on a new tab in the browser, with port `1891`,

-     from the home directory, and go to your worker-1's address with port 1891 in a browser tab on your Host.
-Use the URL of
+     then, in elastos-x,

 `0.0.0.0:1891`

-     to obtain access to the multipass>juju>[worker-0] vm.
+     to obtain access to the multipass>microk8s>[elastos-x] vm/container.

     These 2 pages can interact, and generate and forward messages, events and commands.